Decodo/Python-scraper-tutorial/README.md

 ## Disclaimer

-The following tutorial is meant for educational purposes and introduces the basics of building a web scraping project using Smartproxy proxies.
+The following tutorial is meant for educational purposes and introduces the basics of building a web scraping project using Decodo proxies.
 You can read more about the [Requests](https://requests.readthedocs.io/en/master/user/quickstart/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) libraries in their documentation to learn more about them and build upon this example.

 ## What is web scraping with Python?